 - Consumable.
 Clothing actually gets worn out and must be replaced periodically.

 - Customers often buy multiples.

-- Huge variety of items to sell — brands, colors, styles, sizes.
+- Huge variety of items to sell — brands, colors, styles, and sizes.

-With this being said, the newer seller might ask, "What brands should I focus on?"
+In particular, women's clothing is in high-demand and may offer great rewards (profits).
+With this being said, a new seller might ask, "What brands should I focus on?"

-eBay is a business where the learning never stops.
-As an eBay seller since 2003, I have had to keep my skill sharp and learn what is new on the market as well as what brands fizzle out.
-For example, brands like Vineyard Vines, Life is Good, and Crocs, that are well-established brands now, weren't even on the radar back when I started selling.
-New brands constantly hit the market and will eventually show up on eBay as they are used then donated to thrift stores for resale.
-To stay on top of current trends, the successful eBay seller continually educates herself on the latest trends.
+eBay is a business where learning never stops.
+As an eBay seller since 2003, I have had to keep my skills sharp and learn what is new on the market, as well as what brands have fizzled out.
+New brands constantly hit the market and will eventually show up on eBay as they are used and then donated to thrift stores for resale.
+To stay on top of current trends, the successful eBay seller continuously educates him/herself on the latest trends.
 Easy ways to stay in the know for what's hot on eBay:

 - Follow fashion leaders on Instagram.

 - Pay attention to what is advertised in fashion magazines.